chippyash/go-cache-manager/README.md

  - Given the Go language, be as simple as possible
  - Deal with straight forward key/value caching
- - Make each cache backend look the same, so they can be swapped in and out
+ - Make each cache backends look the same, so they can be swapped in and out
  - Allow devs to use the native client if they need to

 ### Current backends